-The castillo (castle) and the church are open to the public.
+The castillo (castle), the church and the museum are open to the public.
 There are guided tours.
 The castillo is a place for expositions,

 concerts and theatre.
 Find more information on the website of the